-Before going to a retreat or on a detox you might want to consider doing a pre-cleanse.
+Before going to a Yoga Retreat or on a Detox Retreat you might want to consider doing a pre-cleanse.
 A pre-cleanse?
 You might think you are already going for a detox, why do a pre-cleanse?
 I hear you!
 For some people the idea of not having meat, dairy and gluten for a longer period of time is already scary.
 Thing is, a pre-detox will help you “set the scene” and will make things easier for you when you start the actual cleanse.
 You can start as soon as two weeks before the retreat starts or 3-4 days beforehand.

 You can compare a pre-cleanse with the house cleaning.
 Imagine you are doing a bit of tidying up before cleaning the place.
 Otherwise you might end up having more mess than before.
 Similarly, a pre-cleanse helps preparing the body and help achieve better results during the actual detox.
 All the cells and tissues bring their toxins out into the system to be eventually eliminated.
 The liver and the colon are probably the most important organs to do a pre-detox.

 First, start with learning how to read labels.
 Go for foods that have as little ingredients as possible, aim for no more than 5!
 If you end up with an empty basket, know it is ok.
 Being conscious about habits and the foods we buy is the first step.

 · Use honey, maple syrup, dates or stevia as sweeteners.

 · No fried foods.
 Use cold-pressed olive oil for salads and coconut oil for cooking.
 Other oils are good for salads too, as long as they were not heat treated.

 · Include raw fruits and vegetables, as many as you can!
 This will increase fibre intake and improve digestion.

 · Drink lots of water, at least 2l, excluding teas, soups or coffee.
 Try not to drink it during a meal.